SE-Muhammad-Shamoil/SFML-Based-ALien-Shooter-Game/readme.md

 <h2>Note</h2>
 The Game was made using SFML 2.6.1 and MinGw (SourceForge) <br>
-It may not work with newer versions of SFML
+It may not work with newer or incompatible versions of SFML